Travelling with children

-Children under 7 years of age are at higher risk of getting sick from travel to tropical and developing countries.
+Children are at higher risk of getting sick from travel to tropical and developing countries.
 Speak with your health care provider or travel clinic staff for advice before travelling.

 What should I bring?

-- Insect repellant containing DEET in liquid and cream form, not aerosol.
+- Insect repellant containing DEET or Icaridin in liquid and cream form, not aerosol

-- Oral re-hydration salts (ORS) and water-disinfectant tablets.
+- Oral rehydration solution (ORS) and water-disinfectant tablets

 - Your child’s car seat.
-It may be used on the plane if they have their own seat.
+They may be able to use it on the plane if they have their own seat

 Can I travel by air with my baby?